motiejus/erlualib/README.markdown

 Erlualib enables us to implement arbitrary Erlang behavious in Lua.
-This library allows to embed Lua code to Erlang codebase very easily and transparently.
+This library makes embedding Lua code to Erlang codebase very easy.
 How to do it:

 1. Create an Erlang module which you want to implement in Lua
 2. Add 4 lines: